cognitect-labs/vase/docs/your_first_api.md

 ## Getting data in with `transact`

-In addition to rendering content, the Vase system also provides a `#vase/transact` action allowing the storage of incomming POST data.
+In addition to rendering content, the Vase system also provides a `#vase/transact` action allowing the storage of incoming POST data.

 Vase expects transaction data to arrive as a JSON entity body.
 The top level of the body is an object with the single key `payload`.
 The